Manuel Almunia: Arsenal

 Almunia joined Arsenal on 14 July 2004 for an undisclosed sum, to provide backup to Jens Lehmann.
-He made his debut for his new team on 27 October in a 2–1 win at Manchester City for the season's League Cup, and his maiden Premier League appearance came on 4 December against Birmingham City; the highlight of his first year came in the fifth round of the FA Cup, a replay at Sheffield United: with the game finishing 0–0 after extra time and heading to penalties, he saved Alan Quinn and Jon Harley's attempts to book his team a place in the quarter-finals, and was an unused substitute in the final win over Manchester United.
+He made his debut for his new team on 27 October in a 2–1 win at Manchester City in that season's League Cup, and his maiden Premier League appearance came on 4 December against Birmingham City; the highlight of his first year came in the fifth round of the FA Cup, a replay at Sheffield United: with the game finishing 0–0 after extra time and heading to penalties, he saved Alan Quinn and Jon Harley's attempts to book his team a place in the quarter-finals, and was an unused substitute in the final win over Manchester United.

-In the 2005–06 campaign, Almunia continued as second-choice to Lehmann, but found himself thrust into the spotlight when he replaced Robert Pires in the 20th minute of the final of the UEFA Champions League against FC Barcelona, as the German was sent off.
-He performed well for the most part, only conceding both goals in the 1–2 loss late in the game.
+In the 2005–06 campaign, Almunia continued as second-choice to Lehmann, but found himself thrust into the spotlight when he replaced Robert Pires in the 20th minute of the final of the UEFA Champions League against FC Barcelona after Lehmann was sent off.
+He performed well for the most part, only conceding both goals in the 2–1 loss late in the game.

 2006–07 brought Almunia 14 appearances in all competitions.
 This included the League Cup final, lost to Chelsea.
 He and Lehmann were by all accounts rivals off the pitch as well.
 In an interview with German television in October 2007, speaking about manager Arsène Wenger's decision to drop him in favour of the Spaniard, Lehmann said: "It’s possible that some day I’ll feel like talking about the whole issue.
 But at the moment I’m just swallowing it all as part of the humiliation.
 But I think – and this is aimed at my dear manager – one shouldn’t humiliate players for too long.
 I won’t just fade away quietly.
 Almunia has not yet showed he can win matches for us.
 I’ve experienced this before and know what the others are expecting from the goalkeeper".
 Five months later, Almunia responded: "I treat people the way I would like to be treated myself.
 To have someone here who hates me is just amazing.
 Every morning I wake up I know it is going to be the same.
 But I don’t care any more.
 I come into training and work with Łukasz Fabiański and Vito Mannone.
 They are better than him anyway".